Anne Morgan (philanthropist)

-Anne Tracy Morgan (July 25, 1873 – January 29, 1952) was an American philanthropist who provided relief efforts in aid to France during and after World War I and World War II.
+Anne Tracy Morgan (July 25, 1873 – January 29, 1952) was an American philanthropist who provided relief efforts in aid to France during and after World War I and II.
 Morgan was educated privately, traveled frequently and grew up amongst the wealth her father, banker J. P. Morgan, had amassed.
 She was awarded a medal from the National Institute of Social Science in 1915, the same year she published the story The American Girl.
 In 1932 she became the first American woman appointed a commander of the French Legion of Honor.

 Early years

 Anne Tracy Morgan was born on July 25, 1873, at "Cragston" her family's country estate on the Hudson River at Highland Falls, New York, the youngest of four children born to John Pierpont Morgan and his wife, Frances Louisa (née Tracy) Morgan.

 Career

 In 1903, she became part owner of the Villa Trianon near Versailles, France, along with decorator and socialite Elsie De Wolfe and theatrical/literary agent Elisabeth Marbury.
 Morgan was instrumental in assisting De Wolfe, her close friend, in pioneering a career in interior decoration.
-The three women, known as "The Versailles Triumvirate", hosted a salon in France and, in 1903, along with Florence Jaffray Harriman, helped organize the Colony Club, the first women's social club in New York City and, later, helped found the exclusive neighborhood of Sutton Place along Manhattan's East River.
+The three women, known as "The Versailles Triumvirate" hosted a salon in France and, in 1903, along with Florence Jaffray Harriman, helped organize the Colony Club, the first women's social club in New York City and, later, helped found the exclusive neighborhood of Sutton Place along Manhattan's East River.

 Around 1910, she became a union activist.
 Anne Morgan actively supported striking female workers in New York's garment industry.
 She and other wealthy female members of her social circle stood in picket lines with striking shirtwaist workers and contributed financially to their cause.
 These strikes in New York's garment industry immediately preceded the Triangle Shirtwaist Fire.

 By 1921, Morgan's interest in women's employment and experience founding the Colony Club evolved into the American Woman's Association, where a working woman "with ambition, pluck and energy, which will push her up and up in her profession" could network and develop leadership skills.
 Morgan was quoted saying that although no women of the time were equipped to head a large corporation, "in time there will be plenty of such women -- it requires only evolution."
-By 1930 the American Woman's Association had constructed a large building of its own in New York City, now the Hudson Hotel.
+By 1930 the American Woman's Association had constructed a large building of its own in New York City, most recently the Hudson Hotel.
 Along with a roof garden, numerous parlors, meeting rooms, and residential space, this building featured "a sunny gynmnasium equipped with every facility for body-building, including one of the finest swimming pools in America."